rubylogicgems/prawn-graph/README.md

-:grid               | string             | HEX color code used to color this part of the chart :axes               | string             | HEX color code used to color this part of the chart :markers            | string             | HEX color code used to color this part of the chart :stroke_grid_lines  | boolean            | Should the grid lines be stroked?
+:grid               | string             | HEX color code used to color this part of the chart :axes               | string             | HEX color code used to color this part of the chart :markers            | string             | HEX color code used to color this part of the chart :line_width         | float              | Width of the chart line :elipse_width       | float              | Width of the circles used in chart line :stroke_grid_lines  | boolean            | Should the grid lines be stroked?
 :default            | string             | HEX color code used to color this part of the chart :average            | string             | HEX color code used to color this part of the chart